ejeh/individual-management/READme.md

 # settings Management

-WHAT: This project is a microservice that manages user's state and LGA code.
+WHAT: This project is a microservice that manages client's state and LGA code.

-WHY: A standalone microservice which can be independently scaled to handle all user's personal related tasks.
+WHY: A standalone microservice which can be independently scaled to handle all client's personal related tasks.

-HOW: The microservice exposes CRUD endpoints for manipulating state and LGA code related to users.
+HOW: The microservice exposes CRUD endpoints for manipulating state and LGA code related to clients.

 ## Requirements
 * NodeJS